bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 in both **P** and **NP**.
 The more general result is that all all decision problems in **P** are in **NP** (but most likely not the other way around) [6]_.

-There's one last concept that I should mention and it's the idea of **NP** complete problems (**NPC** for short).
+There's one last concept that I should mention and that's the idea of **NP**-complete problems (**NPC** for short).
 Without going into too much detail, a good way to think about it is as the "hardest problems" in **NP**.
-In the examples above, the problems that in **P** (e.g. `FINDX`) are typically considered "easy".
+In the examples above, the problems that are in **P** (e.g. `FINDX`) are typically considered "easy".
 Whereas the last problem is considered "hard".
-Suffice it to say, **NPC** problems are important because they are arise naturally in many contexts and are "hard" to solve.
+Suffice it to say, **NPC** problems are important because they arise naturally in many contexts and are "hard" to solve.

 |h3| NP is *not* "not polynomial" |h3e|

-Before we end this section, a *very* important caution: **NP does not stand for "non-polynomial" or "not polynomial"**, as one would intuitively think.
+Before we end this section, a *very* important caution: NP does **not** stand for "non-polynomial" or "not polynomial", as one would intuitively think.
 **P** stands for (roughly) polynomial time, so doesn't it make sense for the "N" in **NP** to stand for "non-" or "not"?
+Nope, apparently not.
-Yes, I agree, not a very good name much to the chagrin of new students of computational complexity.
+I agree though that it's not a great name now-a-days much to the chagrin of students new to computational complexity (it does make more sense using another definition of **NP** though) .

 **NP** actually stands for "*non-deterministic polynomial time*".
-The details aren't too important but the big takeaway is this: **NP-Complete** problems *probably* have no polynomial time solution in the worse case [6]_.
+The details aren't too important but the big takeaway is this: **NP-Complete** problems *probably* have no polynomial time solution in the worse case.
 But as we saw, **P** problems are a subset of **NP** problems so at least some **NP** problems can be solved in polynomial time.
 Basically,
-**NPC** :math:`\approx` worst case exponential time problems (probably);
+**NPC** :math:`\approx` problems with no polynomial time solution (probably);
 **P** :math:`=` polynomial time problems.